Relax. Rejuvenate. Restore.

 Swedish Massage - Relaxing, gentle strokes to improve circulation.

-Deep Tissue Massage - Focuses on deeper layers of muscle by increasing pressure within your tolerance.
+Deep Tissue Massage - Focuses on deeper layers of muscles.

 Trigger Point Therapy - Targets tender areas that refer pain to a proximal or distal area of the body.

-Sports Massage - A faster more upbeat style of treatment.
-This is a mix of deep tissue, mobility, and PNF techniques helping athletes address weak areas to improve strength and recovery.
+Sports Massage - A mix of deep tissue and mobility techniques helping athletes target weak areas to improve strength, recovery, and stability.

-Myofascial Release - Using a slow firm pressure to lift and glide through the tissue to release any stuck fascia surrounding a particular organ to improve mobility.
+Myofascial Release - Using a slow firm pressure to lift and glide through the tissue to release adhered fascia.

 Bindegewebsmassage (CTM) - A German style of massage traditionally done seated.
-We gently trace around the dermatomes of your back and upper chest.
-Helpful for those suffering from migraines, asthma, menstrual cramps, and visceral fascia release.
+Gently trace around the dermatomes of your back and upper chest.
+Helpful for those with migraines, asthma, menstrual cramps, and visceral fascia release.

 -